Straight Talk About the Best Film Schools

 Another common misconception is that the more comprehensive the curriculum, or the longer it takes to complete the course, the better it is.
 If we were basing this strictly on academic standards, that way of thinking might carry some merit.
 However, filmmaking is not an academic discipline; it is a skill set, a trade, and an industry.
 There are things you’ll learn in the real world that you can never learn in a classroom.
 If the film school has a comprehensive curriculum but can’t give you job connections when you graduate, what purpose does your education serve?
 Your goal as a filmmaker is to get hired, not to have the greatest amount of academic knowledge about filmmaking.

 So, what makes a film school the best one for you?
 Ultimately, in our view, the best film schools are the ones that can truly get you prepared for a successful career, hopefully in an affordable manner.
 This means the school should have a balance of technical training, hands-on experience, and industry connections.
-The mentor-apprentice educational approach is one that accomplishes all three of these things quite well, and usually quite affordably.
+The mentor-extern educational approach is one that accomplishes all three of these things quite well, and usually quite affordably.

 There are many good film schools out there, but don’t base your choice on any particular list.
 The best film schools are the ones who can get you in the door of the film industry, and on your way to a solid career.